Kyle Davies (baseball): Kansas City Royals

+After competing for a spot in Kansas City's starting rotation during Spring Training in 2008, Davies was optioned to the Triple-A Omaha Royals on March 26.
+He was recalled on May 29, taking the rotation spot of Brett Tomko.
+In his season debut on May 31, Davies threw five innings, allowing just one run in a 4–2 win over the Cleveland Indians, snapping the Royals' 12-game losing streak.
+In 21 starts with the Royals, Davies went 9–7 with a 4.06 ERA.

+On January 9, 2009, Davies signed a one-year contract with the Royals to avoid salary arbitration.
+He struggled with inconsistency in 2009, finishing with an 8–9 record and an ERA of 5.27 in 22 starts.

+On December 13, 2009, the Royals re-signed Davies to another one-year contract to avoid arbitration.
+He made 32 starts for the 2010 season, posting an 8–12 record and a 5.34 ERA.

+On August 1, 2011, Davies was placed on the 15-day disabled list with right shoulder impingement.
+He was released on August 10, 2011, and cleared release waivers on August 12.
+At the time of his release, Davies was 1–9 with a 6.75 ERA in 13 starts.

 Toronto Blue Jays

-On August 20, Davies signed a minor league contract with the Toronto Blue Jays.
+On August 20, 2011, Davies signed a minor league contract with the Toronto Blue Jays.
+He became a free agent following the season on November 2.

 Minnesota Twins

-On February 20, 2013, Davies signed a minor league contract with the Minnesota Twins.
-After missing April and half of May due to shoulder problems, Davies was assigned to High-A Fort Myers, where he made his first start on May 15.
-After one additional start, he missed another month due to injury, making a rehab start with the GCL Twins before returning to Fort Myers, where he made 3 more starts.
-On July 23, Davies was promoted to Double-A New Britain, where he made 7 starts to finish the season.
-In 12 starts in 2013, Davies went 4–3 with a 3.41 ERA and 4 quality starts, striking out 47 in 58 innings.
+On February 19, 2013, Davies signed a minor league contract with the Minnesota Twins.
+After missing April and half of May due to shoulder problems, Davies was assigned to the High-A Fort Myers Miracle, where he made his first start on May 15.
+After one additional start, he missed another month due to injury, making a rehab start with the GCL Twins before returning to Fort Myers, where he made three more starts.
+On July 23, Davies was promoted to the Double-A New Britain Rock Cats, where he made seven starts to finish the season.
+In 12 starts in 2013, Davies went 4–3 with a 3.41 ERA and four quality starts, striking out 47 in 58 innings.
+He elected free agency following the season on November 4.

 Cleveland Indians

-Davies signed a minor league deal with the Cleveland Indians on February 12, 2014.
+On February 12, 2014, Davies signed a minor league contract with the Cleveland Indians.
+He spent the season in the minor leagues, finishing with an 11–9 record and a 3.91 ERA in 26 starts for the Double-A Akron RubberDucks and Triple-A Columbus Clippers.
+He elected free agency following the season on November 2.